oobecomau/desktop.gov.au/docs/patterns/bring-your-own-device.md

 The pattern recommends the following:

-- A suitably configured Azure subscription is available, which may include connectivity to the Agency's IT premises (e.g. data centre) where connectivity to hybrid Active Directory or corporate apps is required.
+- A suitably configured Azure subscription is available, which may include connectivity to the organisations IT premises (e.g. data centre) where connectivity to hybrid Active Directory or corporate apps is required.
 - Windows Desktop OS multi-session operation system is used to offer greater supportability and cost savings than that of a single instance virtual machines.
 - Conditional Access policies are configured to allow access to the AVD application without enrollment or restriction, and to allow access to Microsoft 365 applications inside the virtual desktop.
 This will allow personal devices to connect to the service without restriction but only the virtual desktop to access the data.
 - Copy and paste actions, file copy and print are prevented within RDP client properties and group policy to prevent virtual channels being used to copy data in and out of the PROTECTED boundary (the virtual desktop).
 - Multifactor authentication is enforced with session controls to prevent multiple day use of the MFA token.
 - Identity Protection is configured to allow detection of risky sign-ins.

-**Mobile devices** or **personal devices** in the context of this BYOD option are consumer desktop devices using MacOS or Windows, or devices provided by another government Agency (cross-Agency working use-cases).
+**Mobile devices** or **personal devices** in the context of this BYOD option are consumer desktop devices using MacOS or Windows, or devices provided by another government organisation (cross-organisation working use-cases).

 #### Data segregation

 AVD allows users access to Office 365 applications that are hosted on a Windows virtual desktop, including any hybrid applications provided these are configured appropriately within the Azure environment.
 The user interacts with the applications within the virtual desktop preventing the user from extracting corporate data to the local physical device.

-Virtual desktops provide a greater level of security accessing Agency data over a MAM solution (option 1) as all the data remains within the Azure secure boundary (the Azure enterprise landing zone).
+Virtual desktops provide a greater level of security accessing organisation data over a MAM solution (option 1) as all the data remains within the Azure secure boundary (the Azure enterprise landing zone).

 #### Client device access